How to Prepare Your Student for School Picture Day

 Rebecca Hunnicutt of Hunnicutt Photography introduces herself to preschool students, as she may wear a mask during their photo shoot and wants them to see her smiling face.

-Preparing Your students For School Picture Day Can Help Them To Be Relaxed And Have Fun
+Preparing Your Students for School Picture Day Can Help Them Relax and Have Fun

 girl with brown hair smiles for portrait